Working in Market - New Zealand

 Distribution system

-While many Kiwi (common term for New Zealander) travellers are confident in booking direct or using an OTA, traditional distribution channels remain important for customised itineraries, groups and special interest travel – especially for new experiences and off-the-beaten-track destinations.
+While many Kiwi (common term for New Zealander) travellers are confident in booking direct or using an OTA, traditional distribution channels remain important for customised itineraries, groups and special interest travel – particularly for new experiences and off-the-beaten-track destinations.

 Wholesalers